 Energy block release (EBR) practices are key to the Dru yoga and meditation system.
 These sequences are ideally learnt face-to-face with a teacher.

 The EBR7 sequence is performed lying down and combines energy block release with deep relaxation and visualisation.
 This is an ideal practice to perform if you are feeling fearful or insecure in your world or relationships.
-It has proved very popular in our group sessions so I have made a version for you to use at home (see Relaxation and Calm section below).
+It has proved very popular in our group sessions so I have made a version for you to use at home (see Relaxation Practices below).